-Not unless a student chooses to enroll fully online.
+Classes will be solely online only if a student chooses to enroll fully online.
 If a student prefers a traditional college experience, that opportunity is available.
-As has always been true, a student can expect a residential (or commuter) campus experience at every campus, with courses delivered on campus and with the close personal interaction with professors for which our campuses are known.
+As has always been true, a student can expect a residential (or commuter) campus experience at every campus, with courses delivered on campus and with close, personal interaction with the professors for which our campuses are known.
 Integration will create many new opportunities to access courses, majors, minors, degrees and stackable credentials.
 Some courses and programs may be conducted remotely or through hybrid modalities across the identified campuses.
-This is a model that campuses already have undertaken with great success.
+This is a model that campuses have already undertaken with great success.

-• Will financial aid and scholarship packages carry forward to an integrated university?
+Will financial aid and scholarship packages carry forward to an integrated university?